schmittjoh/object-routing/doc/index.rst

 ======================

 This library makes generating routes for objects a breeze, and is not tied to any concrete router implementation.
-As part of the library, we ship an adapter for Symfony 2.1's router.
+As part of the library, we ship an adapter for Symfony's router.
+For Symfony router version <2.2 use ``JMS/ObjectRouting/Symfony/Symfony21Adapter`` and for a version >=2.2 use ``JMS/ObjectRouting/Symfony/Symfony22Adapter``.

 Installation
 ------------